cmcniel79/ROAR_MPC/README.md

 And a video of the MPC module running on the Berkeley minor map can be found here: https://www.youtube.com/watch?v=1iVn_CoDxvE

+The actual MPC module for CARLA is not in this repo but can actually be found here: https://github.com/cmcniel79/ROAR/blob/main/ROAR/control_module/mpc_full_controller.py

 ## Required Packages
 Pyomo was used for every optimization problem here and needs to be installed.
 The IPOPT solver also needs to be installed.